 Read the full review: Bose QuietComfort Earbuds

-Unlike some truly wireless headphones, these Bose in-ears sit comfortably without invading your ears.
+Unlike some true wireless headphones, these Bose in-ears sit comfortably without invading your ears.
 They're secure enough to stay in during a jog or workout session, without ever feeling too intrusive.
 It's a fine balancing act that many sports models get wrong.

 The earbuds themselves feature controls for playback and volume, so you won't be constantly reaching for your phone while you're getting a sweat on.
 And they sound great too, delivering a bold-but-balanced sound with rich and weighty bass.
 The solid, unwavering performance works well across a wide range of music genres.
 Highs aren’t wrapped in cotton wool, nor do they sound excitable or bright.